 Deforestation causes a change in land use and usually in land cover.
-Common changes include: conversion of forests to annual cropland, conversion to pasturelands, conversion to perennial plants (oil palm, shrubs), and conversion to urban lands or other human infrastructure.
+Common changes include: conversion of forests to annual cropland, conversion to perennial plants (oil palm, shrubs), and conversion to urban lands or other human infrastructure.

-Forest degradation and enhancement of carbon stocks within forest land - In forest areas where there are anthropogenic net emissions (i.e. where GHG emissions are larger than removals), during a given time period (no longer than the commitment period of the accounting framework) with a resulting decrease in canopy cover/biomass density that does not qualify as deforestation, are classified as subject to forest degradation.
+Forest degradation and enhancement of carbon stocks within forest land - In areas where there are anthropogenic net emissions (i.e. where GHG emissions are larger than removals) during a given time period (no longer than the commitment period of the accounting framework) from forests caused by a decrease in canopy cover/biomass density that does not qualify as deforestation, it is termed as forest degradation.